 Retirement Home Cost in Mississauga, Ontario (2026 Guide)

-Retirement home costs in Mississauga, Ontario typically range from $3,000 to $7,200+ per month, depending on the level of care, location, and amenities included.
-Independent living tends to sit at the lower end of the range, while assisted living, memory care, and luxury residences can increase significantly based on staffing and services.
+Retirement home costs in Mississauga, Ontario typically range from $3,000 to $7,200+ per month, depending on the level of care, suite type, and services included.
+Independent living often sits at the lower end of the range, while assisted living, memory care, and premium residences can rise significantly based on staffing needs and added support.

-Mississauga is one of the more in-demand retirement markets in the Greater Toronto Area, which means pricing is generally higher than smaller Ontario cities but still varies widely depending on neighbourhood and facility type.
+Mississauga remains one of the more in-demand retirement markets in the Greater Toronto Area, so pricing is often higher than many mid-sized Ontario cities.
+Neighbourhood, building age, amenities, and proximity to family or healthcare services can all influence monthly rates.

 Written and reviewed by the CareNear.ca Research Team